On correlation function of high moments of Wigner random matrices: Correlation function and moment analog of IPR

 However, it remains one more case of non-simply correlated pairs that seems to be not so easy to treat.
 Consider a path pair such that $I^{(1)}$ and $I^{(2)}$ have a step of multiplicity $4$ in common and do not have any other common step.

-Then the two-steps reduction procedure described above leads to a path $I_{2s'+2s''-2}$ that, in particular, can be free from the steps of multiplicity $\mu\ge 4$.
-Then it is not clear how to prove the fact of vanishing contribution of the corresponding sum $\hat \Sigma_n(s',s'')$ by the use of the arguments of \cite{SS1} only.
+Then the two-steps reduction procedure described above leads to a path $I_{2s'+2s''-2}$ that, in particular, can be either free from the steps of multiplicity $\mu\ge 4$ or have them inside the remaining parts of $I^{(1)}$ and $I^{(2)}$ (see Figure 2).

+The choice of the roots $\rho^{(1)}$ and $\rho^{(2)}$ being still proportional to $(2s'+2s''-2)^{3/2}$ is compensated by the factor $1/n$ and the the sum remains bounded from above.
+But it not clear how to prove the fact of vanishing contribution of the corresponding sum that we denote by $\hat \Sigma_n(s',s'')$ by a simple use of the two-steps reduction procedure of \cite{SS1}.
 Up to our knowledge, no rigorous study of this question has been published or reported.
 In the present paper we give a proof based on the method of \cite{K2}.

-0.3cm If the common step is passed by $I^{(1)}$ twice in opposite directions, then we get a sub-sum of $ \Sigma_n(s',s'')$ given by expression
+0.3cm If the common step is passed by $I^{(1)}$ twice in opposite directions, then we get a sub-sum of $\hat \Sigma_n(s',s'')$ given by expression

 Here the symbol $[\, \cdot\,]^*$ indicates the fact that the corresponding product does not contain the steps of multiplicity $4$ or greater.
 Therefore we can bound the right-hand side of the previous inequality by the expression